wtp43/wt-digital-garden/src/site/notes/Algos/Binary Search and Bisect.md

 ```

 ## Bisect Right
-- Returns the index + 1 of the first num > x
+- Returns the index ¢∞of the first num > x
 - ``if target == arr[mid]: i = mid+1
 - `if target > arr[-1]: i = len(arr)
 - `if target < arr[0]: i = 0`